About Forum Strategy

 Training and development

 Forum Strategy provides a wide range of training and development support for CEOs, board members and leadership teams.
-Our six regional CEO networks provide high quality opportunities for learning and reflection on key areas of successful organisational development.
+Our national CEO and COO networks provide high quality opportunities for learning and reflection on key areas of successful organisational development.
 Our annual CEO conference has developed a strong reputation for cutting edge leadership thinking and insight, and our suite of provision for academy trustees is ensuring that this important group are well supported as their organisations grow rapidly.

 Marketing and communications